 The Gardens at Winsted is the sole nursing home we were able to find in Winsted, Minnesota.
-It looks like this is a fine nursing home.
-We awarded this it an overall grade of B+, which is a strong grade.
-Based on our ratings, this facility looks like a good fit for most people.
-One of the highlights of this nursing home's report card is its impressive short-term care rating, which you can find in the next paragraph.
+We awarded it an overall grade of C, which is a middle of the pack score.
+Based on our ratings, this nursing home has some redeeming qualities.
+More information on this facility's category grades may be found below.
+Its best category was short-term care, which is addressed in the next section.

 The Gardens at Winsted

 - Nursing Home

 Get pricing and details on Winsted senior living options.Get Pricing

 - Has Resident Council

 - For profit - Corporation

 - Offers Hospice

 - Offers Inpatient Rehab